Carl Franklin

+Carl Michael Franklin (born April 11, 1949) is an American film and television director, producer, screenwriter, and former actor.
+He began his career in the 1970s as a television actor, playing regular roles as Dr. Fred Walters on The Fantastic Journey, Detective Jerry Cross on McClain's Law, and Captain Crane on The A-Team.
+In the 1980s, he graduated from the AFI Conservatory, and began directing B-movies at Roger Corman's Concorde Pictures.

+His 1992 film One False Move (1992), written by and starring Billy Bob Thornton, earned him the Best Director Award at the 8th Independent Spirit Awards.
+His subsequent cinematic directorial efforts include Devil in a Blue Dress and Out of Time; both starring Denzel Washington, One True Thing, High Crimes, and Bless Me, Ultima.

-His cinematic directorial efforts include One False Move, Devil in a Blue Dress and High Crimes.
-Since the 2010s, most of his work has been for television, including shows such as: Rome, The Pacific, The Newsroom, House of Cards, Homeland, The Affair, The Leftovers, 13 Reasons Why, Ray Donovan, Mindhunter, Dahmer – Monster: The Jeffrey Dahmer Story, and Monsters: The Lyle and Erik Menendez Story.
+Since the 2010s, most of his work has been for television, including shows such as: Rome, The Pacific, The Newsroom, House of Cards, Homeland, The Affair, The Leftovers, 13 Reasons Why, Ray Donovan, Mindhunter, and the Ryan Murphy production Monster.
+His television accolades include a BAFTA TV Award, two NAACP Image Awards, and two Primetime Emmy Award nominations.

 Early life

-Franklin grew up in Richmond, California.
+Franklin was born and raised in Richmond, California.
 He never had the opportunity to know his biological father, who had died before Carl was born.
 Franklin was raised by his mother and stepfather.
 While Franklin speaks highly of his stepfather and has called him "very loving", he has spoken about his stepfather's abusive tendencies, linking his outbursts to alcohol use.
 Problems at home combined with life in a tough neighborhood fueled Franklin's ambition to be the first in his family to attend college.

 He was awarded a scholarship to University of California, Berkeley.
 Franklin's initial desires to become a teacher or lawyer led him to study history upon his arrival at the university.
 However, after two years, Franklin changed his major to theater arts.
 Franklin did not actively participate in the many demonstrations at Berkeley in the period.
-Describing the scene, Franklin told the LA Times: "It was like a dream to me, I wasn't really sophisticated enough to join a particular movement."
+Describing the scene, Franklin told the Los Angeles Times: "It was like a dream to me, I wasn't really sophisticated enough to join a particular movement."